-Second, many African governments have adopted a policy of setting the prices of agricultural commodities at low levels to provide cheap food for growing urban populations.
+Second, many African governments have adopted a policy of setting the prices of agricultural commodities at low levels to provide cheap food for growing urban popudevelopment.

+lations.
 That policy has diminished the incentives of farmers to increase production.
 While foreign aid has helped ease the effects of Africa's food-population problems, most experts reject aid as a long-term solution.
-Experience suggests that aid in the form of food can provide only temporary relief and may undermine the achievement of long-run local self-sufficiency.
+Experience suggests that aid in the form of food can provide only temporary relief and may

+The Bank has provided technical assistance to the DVCs by helping them determine what avenues of growth seem appropriate for their economic undermine the achievement of long-run local self-sufficiency in food production.
 Foreign food aid, it is contended, treats symptoms, not causes.